They All Laughed: Legacy

 They All Laughed was the last theatrical film in which Hepburn played a lead role (she later starred in the television film Love Among Thieves and had a cameo role in Steven Spielberg's Always).
 According to an interview conducted by Wes Anderson in the DVD features for the film, director Bogdanovich claims Hepburn and Gazzara fell in love and had an affair while shooting Bloodline (1979).
 Though the affair was short-lived, it inspired the characters they each played in They All Laughed.

 Along with Heaven's Gate, Cruising, and One from the Heart, They All Laughed generally is regarded as the end of the New Hollywood period, and the director-driven studio films of the 1970s.
 Since the very public failures of these four films, Hollywood studios rarely allow directors to control the films they finance.

 In 2002 the likes of Quentin Tarantino and Wes Anderson praised the film.
-The film was released to VHS on January 31, 1995; HBO Home Video released the film to DVD (as a 25th Anniversary Edition) on October 17, 2006.
-It started streaming on Max in March 2024.

 "It was a very loving picture", said Bogdanovich in 2011.
 "It was the happiest time of my life.
 I look back on it now and it's been like thirty years or so – it was definitely the high point in my life."